 In last year’s violence, my students lost most of their belongings—TVs, motorbikes, houses, everything; and some lost family members and friends.

 I teach two English classes Monday to Friday for the UN Timorese staff

-The one in the morning is Intermediate level and consists of translators and interpreters for CivPol and UNMOs (United Nations Military Observers) and also UNTAET staff.
+The one in the morning is intermediate level and comprises of translators and interpreters for CivPol and UNMOs (United Nations Military Observers) and also UNTAET staff.
 There are 13 in this class.

 In the afternoon, the Beginner class is much bigger and we can’t fit them all into the small meeting room at the UNTAET building, so we use a broken building across the road.

-It has no windows, no doors, but it has a concrete roof remaining, which doesn’t leak, as it’s always raining about class time: 4 – 5.30 pm.
+It has no windows, no doors, but it has a concrete roof remaining, which doesn’t leak, as it’s always raining about class time: 4 to 5.30 pm.